-The higher Wall Street investors push up a company’s stock price, the bigger its market capitalization.
-The bigger the market capitalization, the more of that company the index fund invests in.
+I write more in depth about this here but the point is that the higher Wall Street traders push up a company’s stock price, the bigger its’ market capitalization and the bigger its’ market capitalization, the more of that company every index fund will buy.

 Michael Burry and the Index Fund Bubble

-Did you watch the movie The Big Short?
+Do you remember the character Christian Bale played in the movie The Big Short?

 The recent flood of money into index funds has parallels with the pre-2008 bubble that almost destroyed the global financial system.
 Index fund inflows are distorting prices for stocks and bonds.
 The flows will reverse at some point.
 Like most bubbles, the longer it goes on, the worse the crash will be.